Thorlabs Inc.

 6-Axis Stages

 Thorlabs' 6-Axis NanoMax Nanopositioners are ideal for complex, multi-axis positioning and have a nominal deck height of 112.5 mm.
 These stages offer a common point of rotation and a patented parallel flexure design that allows all actuators to be coupled directly to the base to minimize any unwanted motion in the system.
 Built-in closed- and open-loop piezo options are available.
 A selection of modular drive options allows any axis to be manual or motorized with the option for external piezos.
 Our units without included actuators are also available in right- or left-handed configurations.
-To increase the stage height of the 3-axis stages to 112.5 mm, we recommend our AMA554 Height Adapter, shown in the image to the right.
+To increase the stage height of the 3-axis stages to 112.5 mm, we recommend our AMA554 Height Adapter, shown in Figure 83A.

 A complete selection and comparison of our multi-axis stages is available below.